Non-Resident Fishing License in North Carolina: Fees, Rules, and Buying Guide

 non resident license fee increases

-You’ll pay $54 for a Non‑Resident Inland Fishing License (freshwater) and $38 for the season‑long Coastal Recreational license or the 10‑day Coastal option.
+You’ll pay $54 for a Non-Resident Inland Fishing License and $38 for the annual Coastal Recreational license.
+The 10-day Coastal option is $14.

-Recent July 1 fee adjustments raised some non‑resident hunting licenses (season to $119, ten‑day to $95), signaling a trend toward higher non‑resident user fees that could affect future fishing fees.
+Recent July 1 fee adjustments raised some non-resident hunting licenses (season to $119, ten-day to $95).
+This shows the general trend toward higher non-resident fees that could affect fishing in the future.

 Annual Nonresident Rates

-You’ll use these annual nonresident rates to assess cost-effectiveness by trip frequency and target species.
-For occasional anglers, short-term 10-day options exist ($14 coastal, $28 inland), but they’re separate from annual comparisons.
+Use these numbers to figure out what makes sense for your trip frequency and target species.
+For occasional trips, short-term 10-day options ($14 coastal, $28 inland) are available.

 Recent Fee Increases

-Although fee changes vary by permit type, recent adjustments raise costs across several non‑resident hunting and fishing licenses to support resource management and program funding.
-You’ll see concrete increases effective July 1: the non‑resident Coastal Recreational Fishing License is $38, inland annual non‑resident is $54, the ten‑day non‑resident hunting license rose $15 to $95, and the season‑long hunting license is now $119.
-These changes reflect explicit fee justification tied to fishing conservation and broader program needs.
-You should expect continued policy-driven adjustments as agencies balance access and habitat funding.
-Review the table below for a quick comparison.
+Recent adjustments have raised costs on several non-resident licenses to support conservation and management.
+Effective July 1, the non-resident Coastal Recreational Fishing License is $38, inland annual is $54, the ten-day non-resident hunting license rose to $95, and the season-long hunting license is $119.

 License Type Current Fee